ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

 -------------------------------

 By default, the best matching routing table entries from all routing tables towards all destinations are visualized.
-This can leave the network cluttered with arrows.
+This visualization can leave the network cluttered with arrows.
 It is possible to narrow the selection of visualized routing tables with filter parameters.
 The goal of this section is to demonstrate the use of the :par:`nodeFilter` and